-Silk sarees form the formal attire of women across the Southern states.
-The surrounding towns of Tamil Nadu are home to some of the finest silk weaving handlooms in the world.
-Kanchipuram silk sarees in bright colors and indulgent with rich golden zari forms are the prime festive attire – especially for the elite.
+Silk sarees are undoubtedly a staple for women across the Southern states.
+The towns and villages in Tamil Nadu are home to some of the finest silk weaving handlooms in the world.
+Kanchipuram silk sarees in bright colors and indulgent with rich golden zari designs are the prime festive attire – especially for the elite.

 As enthusiastic as the south Indians, the North Indians have their way of ending the harvest season of their winter crop.
 Lohri, which falls on the 13th of January, is fondly celebrated by Sikhs and Punjabis across the globe.
 Devotees offer their prayers by going round a bonfire, followed by Bhangra and Giddha performances on energetic Punjabi beats!

-Traditionally, the attire for Lohri comprises of salwar kameez, palazzo suits, and lehenga suits.
-But sarees are meant for all occasions, so you can conveniently turn up for a Lohri celebration wearing one, especially if you are a new bride or are attending the gala Lohri celebrations kept by a family with a new bride or new-born baby!
+Traditionally, the attire for Lohri comprises salwar kameez, palazzo suits, and new-age lehenga suits.
+But sarees are meant for all occasions, so you can conveniently turn up for a Lohri celebration wearing one, especially if you are a new bride or are attending the gala Lohri celebrations kept by a family with a new bride or new-born baby.
 Since the festive ritual involves going around the fire, it would be better to stick to fabrics that will keep you cool as well as safe.
 Pure silk sarees are somewhat flame-resistant, and so are cotton-silk blends.
 If you are going to a simple function, choose a Chanderi cotton silk saree, while for a grand celebration – pure Mysore silk is your best bet.
 You can also go for traditional handloom weaves like Patola and Pochampally for these evenings.
-This will be like South Indian art meeting the North Indian vibrancy!
+Now that will be like South Indian art meeting the North Indian vibrancy!

 It marks an end to weeks of fieldwork, winding up the last processes of harvest.
-While bonfires are an integral part of the cultural rituals, buffalo-fights, folk music with Dhol beats, and folk dance performances make the occasion more colorful, with, of course, socializing, and feasting that are imperatives for every Indian festival.
+While bonfires are an integral part of the cultural rituals, buffalo-fights, folk music with Dhol beats, and folk dance performances make the occasion more colorful, with, of course, socializing and feasting that are imperatives for every Indian festival.

-One can pick a beige or soft golden saree with woven ethnic designs in red, maroon, or orange tones during these days.
+One can pick a cream, beige, or soft golden saree with woven ethnic designs in red, maroon, or orange tones during these days.
 You can also add a trendy touch to your festive attire with a light or pastel art silk saree or stick to traditional handloom-woven Muga silk sarees– which are indigenous to the state of Assam.

 The Kite-Flying Festival/ Uttaryan

-Most kite-flying enthusiasts tend to wear kurtas and western attire these days – to match steps with the busy vibe of the day.
+Most kite-flying enthusiasts tend to wear kurtas, Kurti-palazzo, and western attire these days – to match steps with the busy vibe of the day.
 However, lighter sarees in georgettes and chiffons are a good idea too, especially if you are visiting friends or family.